11 Aug 4 ways to rein in breast pain in the second half of your cycle

 1. Wear the right bra

-Sounds too easy to work, but wearing a well-fitting support bra or sports bra reduces breast pain 75% to 85% according to this and this study.
-The reason may seem obvious: Snug bras keep breasts in place as you move so there’s less strain on inflamed tissue.
+Sounds too easy to work, but wearing a well-fitting support bra or sports bra reduces breast pain 75% to 85% according to two studies.(1,2) The reason may seem obvious: Snug bras keep breasts in place as you move so there’s less strain on inflamed tissue.

 This remedy is so effective, it’s considered the first line of treatment for cyclical breast pain.